neptune-ai/docs/docs/integrations/skopt.rst

 Step 3: Run skopt with the Neptune Callback
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This causes the metrics, parameters and results pickle logged after every iteration.
+This causes the run metrics, run parameters and results pickle logged after every iteration.
 Everything can be inspected live.

 .. code-block:: python3